The Web address of this article is

 finishing this article to avoid getting lost.

-This reprint validates a key premise in this nonprofit Web site - that
+This reprint is the second research study to validate a key premise in this nonprofit Web site - that

 people who don't reduce

 neglect, abandonment, and abuse die prematurely.
 See my

 are mine. -